latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 ### Secrets Management

 We are using Github Actions Secrets for all of our secrets in this repo for ease of integration with Github Actions workflow.
+Moreover, third-party secret management tools are unnecessary as the number of secrets need to be stored is small.

 ### Environment handling